hal-uw/gpu_variability_sc22_artifact/sec4bc_sgemm_nvidia/README.md

 Our application utilizes SGEMM kernels in NVIDIA's cuBLAS library to perform matrix multiplication on two matrices containing single-precision floats.
 We ran it as a single-GPU application using NVIDIA V100 GPUs and allowed the application to run to completion.

-For compiling and launching SGEMM on NVIDIA GPUs, please see sections [Prerequisites](#prerequisites), [Pull Container Image and Run the Application](#build-container-image-and-run-the-application).
+For compiling and launching SGEMM on NVIDIA GPUs, please see sections [Prerequisites](#prerequisites) and [Pull Container Image and Run the Application](#pull-container-image-and-run-the-application).
 Below is a breakdown of this directory.
 ```
 ├── gen_data.cpp: generates two input matrices of a size the user specifies
 ├── gputimer.h: header file to create manual timer for CUDA calls